concourse/examples/README.md

 # examples
-Examples of Concourse workflows of pipelines
+Examples of Concourse workflows of pipelines for testings